mnmlstc/core/_sources/variant.txt

    .. function:: match (Visitors&&) const
                  match (Visitors&&)

       Takes a variadic number of arguments that are all callable objects.
+These objects are combined into a single visitor and then executed on the
+      |variant|.

    .. function:: auto get<N> () noexcept